AndreKelling/jspdf-template/readme.md

 This a styled invoice Template [jsPDF](https://github.com/MrRio/jsPDF) in a simple _ES6 webpack_ setup.

-Included custom fonts with this [jsPDF CustomFont support plugin](https://github.com/sphilee/jsPDF-CustomFonts-support).
+Includes custom fonts with this [jsPDF CustomFont support plugin](https://github.com/sphilee/jsPDF-CustomFonts-support).
 Even it's said that this functionality is already integrated in jsPDF.
 It is now working with my used custom font.

-Included [svg2pdf](https://github.com/yWorks/svg2pdf.js) for better SVG support.
+Includes [svg2pdf](https://github.com/yWorks/svg2pdf.js) for better SVG support.
 Which is also the reason why [jsPDF-yworks](https://github.com/yWorks/jsPDF) package had to replace the original one.

 ## Releases